CodeKarmaDev/fo-mason/README.md

 and hosting the `test/` folder with something like [live-server](https://www.npmjs.com/package/live-server).

-This tool was built with the some of the newer sass features available in [DartSass](https://sass-lang.com/dart-sass).
+This tool was built with some of the newer sass features available in [DartSass](https://sass-lang.com/dart-sass).
-If your using [LibSass](https://sass-lang.com/libsass) then you will need to make some adjustments or install a DarkSass package.
+If your using [LibSass](https://sass-lang.com/libsass) then you will need to make some adjustments or install a DartSass package.